A Multi-Decade Legacy of Research Defined by 3 Superstrains

 UAS Labs’ belief in the potential of the strain stemmed from the work performed by Micropharma, the company that discovered it and took it through early development.
 Micropharma set out to find a strain with elevated activity of bile salt hydrolase — an enzyme involved in cholesterol metabolism — by screening more than 100 potential candidates.
 LRC™ emerged as the most promising prospect.

 After optimizing LRC™ to further increase production of the enzyme, Micropharma started to build a comprehensive data package demonstrating the efficacy of the strain.
-The strength of the data and rigorousness of the science behind it attracted UAS Labs, which acquired Micropharma in 2014 and continued to invest in research into the effects of LRC™.
+The strength of the data and rigorousness of the science behind it attracted UAS Labs, which acquired Micropharma in 2014 and drove them to continue the reserarch efforts.

-These efforts have created a body of evidence of rare breadth and depth.
+These efforts have created supporting clinical data.
 The core of the supporting data comes from two randomized controlled clinical trials, which compared LRC™ to placebo in more than 240 subjects.
-The trials, which assessed LRC™ in yogurt and capsule forms, found the low-density lipoprotein (LDL) cholesterol levels of subjects who received the probiotic were supported at healthy levels.
-Both trials also linked the strain to healthy levels of other biomarkers of cardiovascular health, including apolipoprotein B100, total cholesterol and non-high-density lipoprotein cholesterol.
+The trials, which assessed LRC™ in yogurt and capsule forms, showed LRC to support healthy cholesterol already within a normal range.
+Both trials also linked the strain to healthy levels of other health biomarkers.

 The ongoing investment in clinical development of LRC™ is one sign that UAS Labs is keen to further its legacy of research.
-Another sign comes from the latest addition to UAS Labs’ stable of superstrains, BNR17™ , which is approved in South Korea as a functional ingredient for helping to reduce body fat.
+Another sign comes from the latest addition to UAS Labs’ stable of superstrains, BNR17™.

-UAS Labs licensed BNR17™ from AceBiome to address the need for clinically-validated probiotics that fit into the healthy, weight-conscious lifestyles consumers are adopting in response to the global obesity crisis.
+UAS Labs licensed BNR17™ from AceBiome to address the need for clinically-validated probiotics that fit into a healthy, weight-conscious lifestyle.
 As with LRC™, UAS Labs identified BNR17™ as a good fit for its portfolio after finding it had been developed in a rigorous, scientific manner.

-Across the two weight management trials, obese and overweight people who took BNR17™ experienced reductions in BMI and waist and hip circumferences.
+Across the two weight management trials people who took BNR17™ experienced improvements in BMI and waist and hip circumferences.
 A third trial in people with irritable bowel syndrome linked the strain to the normalization of bowel habits.

 The 15 experts who judged the 2018 NutraIngredients-USA Awards deemed the existing BNR17™ data package compelling enough to name the strain weight management ingredient of the year .
 UAS Labs thinks it can further improve the dataset, though, and is planning to initiate a well-powered clinical trial next year.
 The upcoming study will assess the effect of BNR17™ on relevant weight management to provide further evidence of the role the strain can play in healthy lifestyles.

 UAS Labs’ investment in DDS®-1, LRC™ and BNR17™ creates an uninterrupted legacy of research dating back to the early days of the company in the 1970s.
 The story is far from over.
-In 2019, UAS Labs will get its clinical development program for BNR17™ underway as it seeks to establish the strain as part of the armory of tools in the fight against obesity.
+In 2019, UAS Labs will get its clinical development program for BNR17™ underway as it seeks to establish the strain as part of the armory of tools to support healthy weight .
 Beyond that, UAS Labs will continue to execute the playbook that has served it well to date.
 That means UAS Labs will remain alert for opportunities to expand the frontiers of the probiotic industry through high-quality research that builds on its legacy of leadership in the field.